ASVspoof 5: Evaluation of Spoofing, Deepfake, and Adversarial Attack Detection Using Crowdsourced Speech: Discussion

 \subsubsection{Algorithmic innovation of modern speech spoofing detectors}

 The analysis of top-performing systems summarized in Table~\ref{tab:system_summary}, across both tracks and conditions, reveals a problem of concern: while data augmentation and score/system fusion strategies vary widely between top submissions, core model architectures, specifically \emph{acoustic frontends} and \emph{backend classifiers}, are becoming homogeneous.
-Meanwhile, the combination of mel spectrogram and a ResNet-based backend emerges as the predominant choice.
+For the closed condition, the combination of Mel spectrograms with ResNet (T47 and T24, both Tracks) and waveform inputs with RawNet (T24 and T45, both tracks) emerge as popular CM implementations.
+Both combinations were also employed by top submissions to the ASVspoof 2021 challenge~\cite[Figs. 9 and 11]{liuASVspoof2021Spoofed2023}.
+For the open condition, wav2vec2 and WavLM models are utilised by all the top submissions.
+Their combination with existing backends is similar to methods published well before the ASVspoof~5 challenge~\cite{donasVicomtech2022,ssl_frontends_asvspoof2021,wav2vec_antispoofing2022}.

 Such observations suggest that architectural innovations in speech spoofing detection may be reaching a bottleneck.
 Meanwhile, ongoing progress in the detection of spoofed speech artifacts is heavily dependent on extrinsic factors such as principled data design, adaptive fusion strategies, and a deeper understanding of generalization across conditions.
-These issues demand greater attention in the future to address architectural homogeneity and to explore alternative model paradigms beyond the those based on SSL frontends and well-established binary classifiers.
+These issues demand greater attention in the future to address architectural homogeneity and to explore alternative model paradigms beyond those based on SSL frontends and well-established binary classifiers.